 While we do not offer any treated or genetically modified varieties, our dried herbs are NOT certified organic.
 They are grown with natural practices free from pesticide usage and grown from certified organic and non-GMO seeds.

 YES!
 We would love to meet you here at the farm.
-We are open Tuesday thru Saturday from 10 to 5.
+We are open Tuesday 10-6, Friday 3-6, Saturday 3-6 and Sunday 3-6.
 We are located at:

 3119 320th Street, Wellman, IA